Skip to main content

 Notice

-2. Any registered homeowners associations and registered neighborhood associations registered with the City of Phoenix and located within a 600 foot radius of the subject property.
+2. Any registered homeowners associations and registered neighborhood associations registered with the City of Phoenix whose operating boundaries fall or intersect within a 600 foot radius of the subject property.
+(Upon renewal, property owners / managers need to remember that there may be new HOA's or registered neighborhood associations.)

 Owner must display STR permit/license number on each advertisement for STR.